OpenDSA/OpenDSA/RST/en/PointersJava/LocalMem.rst

    parameters, they do not provide a means of communication from the callee back to the caller.
    This is the flip side of the "independence" advantage |---|
-   its not always and advantage.
+   it's not always an advantage.
    Also, sometimes making copies of a value is undesirable for other reasons.
    We will see the solution to this problem in the next module.